 What stays the same and what changes?

 New pension rules have been drawn up.
 But not everything changes.
-The strengths of the current pension system will remain unchanged.
-But some things are changing.
+The strengths will remain unchanged.
 Find out here what stays the same and what changes.

 This stays the same